jemmy512/book-notes/linux/linux-proc.md

     }

     /* If:
-     * - the newly woken task is of equal priority to the current task
+     * - the newly woken task prio == current task prio
      * - the newly woken task is non-migratable while current is migratable
      * - current will be preempted on the next reschedule *